I. Research Program

 Developing original mapping studies and surveys on innovations and interventions of the institutionalized social investment and giving sector.

-Endorsing policy discussions papers that present comparative research and address current or foreseen policy issues by providing recommendations to the policy debate and key stakeholders.
-Books, in-depth research and case studies have significantly influenced the discourse by disseminating applied research, showcasing successful models and providing practical advice from leading practitioners in the field on effective, socially responsible practices and trends.
+Endorsing policy discussion papers that present comparative research and address current or foreseen policy issues by providing recommendations to the policy debate and key stakeholders.
+Books, in-depth research, and case studies have significantly influenced the discourse by disseminating applied research, showcasing successful models, and providing practical advice from leading practitioners in the field on effective, socially responsible practices and trends.

 The unit also aims to engage AUC students from all schools and departments to actively engage in its research activities.
-If you are interested to apply for an internship kindly contact us through this email: email@example.com
+If you are interested in applying for an internship, kindly contact us through this email: email@example.com.

 II.
 Capacity Development Program